Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Results_and_Discussion.md

     Figure 32: matching porosities for training and testing datasets, second model

 Model II is also capable of relating physical as well as chemical properties of cement to its porosity, but with lower accuracy compared with Model I. The reduction in results accuracy could be attributed to the formula introduced in this paper for calculation of angularity.
 Nonetheless, to the authors knowledge, for the first time in the literature, angularity of pores was found to be correlated with porosity.
 This phenomenon shall be further explored in the future research.

 ### Appllication of CNN for classifying porosity using SEM images (Model III)

-Images from both batches 1 and 2 were merged into one batch to ease working on all images.
+Images from both batches 1 and 2 were merged into a single batch to ease working on all images.
 Fig 33 shows example of the categorized images.
+In fact, images are classified  into four different categories 0% to 10% porotity is class one, 10% to 20% is class two, 20% to 30% is class three 30% to 100% is class four

 <img src ="images/categorized_images.png" width =300>